daviimuse/n8n-automation-portfolio/README.md

 - `*.json` → n8n export
 - `README.md` → explanation, inputs/outputs, business use case
 - `screenshots/` → n8n canvas + example results

-This portfolio is used as a reference for:
-- Fiverr clients
-- LinkedIn case studies
-- future automation projects